Coming up with a packing list for Europe is no easy feat.

-In article, I share what to pack for Europe in each season and list travel essentials you will want to have with you when visiting Europe.
-You can get an overview of weather across Europe here.
+In this article, I share what to pack for Europe in each season and list travel essentials you will want to have with you when visiting Europe.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.

 My packing lists always start with documents as you can go nowhere if you don’t have them in order and handy.

 This is true for any trip but it is exceptionally useful to remember in Europe as in many countries having ID on you at all times is required by the law (This means an officer can stop you and ask you for ID if necessary).

 I find the easiest way to keep track of all my documents to be a travel wallet.

 They come in several shapes and sizes and you can choose the one that fits your needs and taste best.

 Good to know: The documents you will need to enter and leave Europe will depend on your passport and the specific country you are visiting (Intra or Extra Schengen etc).
 Make sure you check with your embassy the exact documents you need and visa requirements, as well as allowed duration of stay.